José Castillo (pitcher)

-José Gregorio Castillo Tovar (born January 10, 1996) is a Venezuelan professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres, Arizona Diamondbacks, Seattle Mariners, and Baltimore Orioles.
+José Gregorio Castillo Tovar (born January 10, 1996) is a Venezuelan professional baseball pitcher for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Arizona Diamondbacks, New York Mets, Seattle Mariners, and Baltimore Orioles.
 He made his MLB debut in 2018.

 Career

 Tampa Bay Rays

 Castillo signed with the Tampa Bay Rays as an international free agent on July 6, 2012.
 He made his professional debut with the rookie-level Gulf Coast League Rays in 2013, posting a 2-2 record and 5.87 ERA in 12 games.
 Castillo returned to the GCL Rays in 2014, recording a 3.86 ERA with four strikeouts across 4 2/3 innings pitched.

 San Diego Padres

 The Rays traded Castillo, Wil Myers, Ryan Hanigan and Gerardo Reyes to the San Diego Padres in exchange for René Rivera, Burch Smith and Jake Bauers on December 19, 2014.
+He split the 2015 season between the Low-A Tri-City Dust Devils and Single-A Fort Wayne TinCaps, accumulating a 4-2 record and 3.74 ERA with 51 strikeouts in 79 1/3 innings pitched across 19 appearances (18 starts).

+Castillo split the 2016 season between Tri-City, Fort Wayne, and the High-A Lake Elsinore Storm.
+In 20 appearances out of the bullpen for the three affiliates, he posted a cumulative 2-2 record and 2.03 ERA with 49 strikeouts and two saves over 40 innings of work.

 Castillo was selected as a member of the Venezuela national baseball team at the 2017 World Baseball Classic.

-After the 2017 season, the Padres added Castillo to their 40-man roster to protect him from the Rule 5 draft.
-Castillo was called up and made his major league debut on June 2, 2018, and pitched a 1-2-3 inning with 3 strikeouts that night, including strikeouts of Cincinnati Reds all-star sluggers Joey Votto and Eugenio Suárez.
-He ended the season 3–3 with an ERA of 3.29 in 37 games.
-In 38 1/3 innings, he struck out 52 batters.
+He split the regular season between Lake Elsinore and the Double-A San Antonio Missions, accumulating a 4-2 record and 2.88 ERA with 59 strikeouts across 47 relief appearances.
+On November 21, 2017, the Padres added Castillo to their 40-man roster to protect him from the Rule 5 draft.

+Castillo was called up and made his major league debut on June 2, 2018, and pitched a 1-2-3 inning with three strikeouts, including strikeouts of Cincinnati Reds All-Stars Joey Votto and Eugenio Suárez.
+He ended the season 3–3 with an ERA of 3.29 in 37 games; in 38 1/3 innings, he struck out 52 batters.